ellisct/busyness-crime-transit/README.md

 # Pedestrian Busyness, Volatility, and Crime Near Bus Stops

-Replication code for the project *Unpredictability and Risk: Pedestrian Busyness, Volatility, and Crime Near Bus Stops* (presented at the Western Society of Criminology Annual Conference, 2025).
+Replication code for the project titiled *Unpredictability and Risk: Pedestrian Busyness, Volatility, and Crime Near Bus Stops* (presented at the Western Society of Criminology Annual Conference, 2025).

 This repository contains Python scripts for modeling the relationship between pedestrian busyness dynamics and crime counts at San Diego Metropolitan Transit System (MTS) bus stops, using a stop × day-of-week × hour-of-day panel dataset.